 THE FAERIE QUEENE

-Designed and printed by Sem Hartz at De Tuinwijkpers.
+Designed and printed by Sem Hartz at De Tuinwijkpers, Haarlem, Netherlands, as a commission, it seems, from the Royal Court of Belgium.

 Published in an unknown number of copies.

 This little treasure, which I got at the same time as another item printed by Sem Hartz that I was desperately after (the Tuinwijkpers/Gruffyground The Phoenix and Turtle) is here for purely aesthetic reasons.
 The text – an extract from Spenser’s The Faerie Queene, with a translation by Christine D‘Haen – is enjoyable enough, but what really makes this shine is its visual beauty.
 I guess this would have been the point, as it was commissioned for the occasion of Queen Beatrix’s 1981 visit to Belgium.
+As far as I have been able to find out, this seems to have been printed at the request of Dr Herman Liebaers, director general of the central Belgian Royal Library and Marshal of the Royal Household of the Royal Court of Belgium, with the Belgian Court requesting that Hartz present copies to both the Dutch and Belgian queens during Queen Beatrix’s visit.
 As such it clearly needed to be an attractive piece!

 The printer, Sem Hartz, was, in addition to being a very fine typographer, printer and engraver, also a very talented type designer, as is shown here with the main text set in Emergo, his own proprietary typeface.
 It really is a most handsome font that sits well within the rich heritage of Dutch type design.
 The exquisite initials used inside are also particularly stunning, and their use alongside Emergo really make the pages shine.